Build an end-to-end data pipeline in Databricks

 Analyze songs data

-CREATE OR REPLACE VIEW artists_by_year AS SELECT artist_name, year FROM <prepared-songs-table-name> -- Remove records where the year field isn't populated WHERE year > 0; -- Which artists released the most songs in each year?
-SELECT artist_name, count(artist_name) AS num_songs, year FROM artists_by_year GROUP BY artist_name, year ORDER BY num_songs DESC, year DESC
+-- Which artists released the most songs each year?
+SELECT artist_name, count(artist_name) AS num_songs, year FROM <prepared-songs-table-name> WHERE year > 0 GROUP BY artist_name, year ORDER BY num_songs DESC, year DESC

 Replace